 Life was much simpler when blackberries and apples were just fruits…

-The advancement of technology gives us more power to act, which means we have to make choices we didn’t need to make before.
-New and improved technology brings a lot of ethical challenges to the table.
-Challenges that we cannot dismiss or ignore.
-Like it or not, technology has been ingrained in our daily lives, and we must uphold and maintain good ethics when using the internet.
+The advances in technology give us more power to act, which also means we have to make choices we didn’t need to make before.
+New and improved technologies create ethical challenges, challenges that we must not dismiss or ignore.
+Like it or not, technology has been ingrained in our daily lives, so we must uphold and maintain good ethics for in our internet use.

 As technology continues to advance, computers will subsequently increase their impact on society, but how much influence should computers have over human communications?

-It all starts with the basics of ethics.
-Our parents and teachers often taught us to “Do the right thing.”
+It all starts with the basics of ethics, as our parents and teachers often taught us: “Do the right thing.”

-At Presence Global, we believe every business should be built on a foundation of these common principles of ethics:
+At Presence Global, we believe every business should build on a foundation of these common principles of ethics:

 - Respect for others: Treat people as you want to be treated.